gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Indirect Contributors.

 b.
-No information in the Contribution is confidential, and the IETF, IETF Trust, ISOC, and its affiliated organizations may freely disclose any information in the Contribution.
+No information in the Contribution is confidential, and the IETF, IETF Trust, IETF IPMC, ISOC, and its affiliated organizations may freely disclose any information in the Contribution.

 c.
 There are no limits to the Contributor's ability to make the grants,